kkom/code-review/README.md

 ### Create a GitHub pull request

-`hub pull-request --push` creates a GitHub Pull Request based on your branch.
+`gh pr create` creates a GitHub Pull Request based on your branch.

 ### Incorporate changes from review